swapp-ai/ifc-docs/README.md

 ## Examples

-Refer to the `examples` folder for scripts illustrating how to produce IFC files consistent with these principles.
+Refer to the [examples/](https://github.com/swapp-ai/ifc-docs/tree/main/examples) folder for scripts illustrating how to produce IFC files consistent with these principles.

 ## Styling